Restaurant guest feedback ON THE LINE HERO

 Take advantage of the rose-colored glasses that a little bit of waiting time can provide.

-One More Rule
+One More Rule for Restaurant Guest Feedback

 Be very careful about providing incentives for reviews.
 First, it’s unethical.
 Second, reviews are subject to various Federal Trade Commission (FTC) guidelines and regulations.

-Incentivized reviews are likely to violate the Federal Trade Commission's Guidelines if they fail to disclose that the reviewer received a benefit of any kind in exchange for the review, or that the reviewer had a material connection with the company being reviewed that could influence the content of the review.
-For more information about the do's and don'ts of posting reviews online, check out the FTC's Endorsement Guides or consult with an attorney.
+Incentivized reviews are likely to violate the Federal Trade Commission's Guidelines if they fail to disclose that the reviewer received any benefits in exchange for the review or that the reviewer had a material connection with the company that could influence the content of their review.

-The takeaway: You should have a guest feedback strategy in place to receive and manage feedback in order to build brand reputation and improve the service and menu items at your restaurant.
+The takeaway: You should have a guest feedback strategy in place to receive and manage feedback in order to build your brand reputation and improve the service and menu items at your restaurant.

 Related Restaurant Operation Resources